hagerk720/ITI-Projects/python/README.md

 ## Manager

-This class represents a manager and has the following methods:
+This class represents a manager which inherits from class employee and has the following methods :

 | Method                  | Description                                                      |
 |-------------------------|------------------------------------------------------------------|